What is the Child Welfare Stipend Program?

 Applicants should not wait until they receive a decision letter from the MSW program before applying to the Child Welfare Stipend Program.
 Applicants interested in the MSW Program and Child Welfare Stipend are encouraged to apply to both programs separately within the same time frame.
-The MSW and CWSP are different programs, however, the application timelines are similar.
+The MSW and CWSP are different programs; however, the application timelines are similar.

-Katherine Cornejo, LGSW
+Katherine Cornejo, LICSW

 Virginia Department of Social Services